nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 #### Editing by INDEX

-1. Editing a person while all persons are being shown
+1. Editing a person while all persons are being shown.

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.<br><br>